Key takeaways

 4. Seroquel

-Quetiapine is sometimes used as an alternative to Ativan in acute settings.
-Seroquel is an antipsychotic medication used in the management of schizophrenia, bipolar disorder, and acute episodes of anxiety and delirium in an inpatient setting.
-“Quetiapine was sometimes utilized to manage various forms of anxiety and ICU delirium,” says Jaime Gilbert, RN, a registered nurse with years of experience using the medication.
-“This approach was often extremely successful in managing problematic patient symptoms and the therapeutic effects of quetiapine seemed to last much longer than Ativan.”
+Quetiapine is sometimes used as an alternative to Ativan when anxiety is not responding to treatment with first-line medications.
+Seroquel is an antipsychotic medication used in the management of schizophrenia, bipolar disorder, treatment-resistant anxiety, and acute episodes of anxiety and delirium in an inpatient setting.

-There are some notable differences in side effect profile and patient selection when considering Seroquel usage.
+There are some notable differences in side effect profile and patient selection when considering Seroquel use.
 Seroquel is associated with increased mortality in older patients with dementia-related psychosis and an increased risk of suicidal thoughts and behaviors in children, adolescents, and young adults taking antidepressants.

 RELATED: Seroquel dosage

-5. Benadryl
+5. Hydroxyzine

 Natural alternatives to Ativan

 There are several alternatives to Ativan that are not prescription medications.
-Many of them have demonstrated the ability to reduce preprocedural anxiety as well as anxiety from everyday stressors and to help with sleep.
+Many of them have demonstrated the ability to reduce periprocedural anxiety as well as anxiety from everyday stressors and to help with sleep.

 Music